 You can find out more about fostering with the City Council at Fostering Nottingham or by calling 0115 876 3335.
 You can also find the fostering team on Facebook by searching for @fosteringnottingham.

 The NSPCC has made a video about the risks that children face when using the internet, and to raise awareness about the important role that parents and carers have in protecting children from online abuse.

 If you work with children and families, then you could watch this short video with them and get the conversation started on staying safe online.

-Pantosaurus, the latest installment of the NSPCC’s ‘Pants’ campaign, is a two-minute short designed to teach children important messages, like their body belongs to them and they should tell an adult if they're upset or worried.
+Pantosaurus, the latest instalment of the NSPCC’s ‘Pants’ campaign, is a two-minute short designed to teach children important messages like their body belongs to them and they should tell an adult if they're upset or worried.

 If you work with children and families, then you could watch this short video with them and get the conversation started on protecting children from sexual abuse.

 Find out more about the NSPCC 'Pants' campaign by clicking here.
 There are guides for children, parents and foster carers to help keep children safe.

 The NSPCC have made the following video to raise awareness and give parents and carers the confidence and skills to talk to their child about staying safe online.

 If you work with parents or carers then you could watch this short video with them and talk about how they can make sure their children are staying safe online.
 To go alongside that, the NCSCP has guides on staying safe online – there is one for children and young people, and one for parents and carers, which can be found here.